yatima1460/UEFireBase/README.md

 3.configure, open the project setting, find the firebase configure section.

+4.to use realtime database, you need first call FirebaseInitialize first in c++ or blueprint.

 # Usage
   The best practice to learn how to use this plugin, is to read my demo project blueprint code.
 To test the project, you need to